 Less stable species like ironbark (class1. i/g) grey box (class1. i/g) spotted gum (class 2-3. i/g) blackbutt (class 2. i/g) should be installed in late Autumn.
 Any larger post than 150x150 becomes very unstable.
 Dense hardwoods dry slowly- a 200x200 post can take 6-8 years to season/ stabilize.

 Termite resistant and fire resistant species- Merbau BAL 29, Ironbark BAL 29, Native Cypress BAL 12.5 (Recently southern region supply passed tests to BAL 19, but not rated yet.)

 Acclimatizing coating in our harsh, dry climate are crucial.
-Cutek or Spescoat Deep treat are excellent for slowing down the drying process.
+Cutek or we stock Spescoat Deep treat are excellent for slowing down the drying process.
 Deep treat should not be used on laminated timbers.